sfeilaryan/Cornea-Stretch-and-Tonometer-Capture-Processing/README.md

 ## Citation

-If you use this software in your research, please cite it as follows:
+If you use this report or the provided scripts in your research, please cite them using the following metadata.

 ```bibtex
 @misc{sfeila_2024,